*Dʰéǵʰōm: Parallels

-Although not considered a cognate to either Dʰéǵʰōm or Pleth₂wih₁, deity Spenta Armaiti, of Zoroastrism religion, is associated with the earth, with fertility and farmers as well as the dead.
+Although not considered a cognate to either Dʰéǵʰōm or Pl̥th₂éwih₂, deity Spenta Armaiti, of Zoroastrism religion, is associated with the earth, with fertility and farmers as well as the dead.

 A counterpart exists in pre-Christian Armenian mythology, named Spandaramet or Sandaramet, whose role is connected to earth and the underworld.
 Namely, she was the "Armenian earth-goddess" of vineyards, but also ruled over "'those that are asleep', i.e. the dead".
 She is considered to have been developed from her Zoroastrian counterpart, Spenta Armaiti, a female being in that tradition.
 Spandaremet was transformed into a male god of the Underworld in later Armenian tradition, and, under Christian influence, lent her name to an underworld realm where evil spirits are said to dwell.

 Both deities are seen, in their respective religions, as the wife or companion of a sky-god, Ahura Mazda or Aramazd.
 He, in turn, is said to be the deity of rains in some accounts.